ajfuhr/how-to-code-alerts/README.md

 In the Settings tab, click the gear icon to the right of the Follower alert type.
 Clear the default image/video and sound files, then scroll down to the "Animation length" parameter.
 Make this '5.5s', which will be the total time it takes for our custom alerts to play.

-Finally, toggle the "Enable Custom CSS" option to on, then click "Open CSS Editor" and make your best, "What in the hell does this mean" face.
+Finally, toggle the "Enable Custom CSS" option to on, then click "Open CSS Editor" and make your best "what in the hell does this mean" face.

 This view has four tabs: HTML, CSS, JS, and Fields.
 HTML will be our focus for now.
 Click that tab, select all of the HTML code within it and press your delete key.
 We don't want any of that stuff because we're going to write our own!